Current show

 23 September 2024 à 4:20 pm

-A sizable contingent of Alleyn-et-Cawood residents turned out to MRC Pontiac’s Council of Mayors meeting on September 18 to advocate for changes in the way it calculates municipal shares and the fees that the 18 municipalities pay to the MRC.
+A sizable contingent of Alleyn-et-Cawood residents turned out to MRC Pontiac’s council of mayors meeting on September 18 to advocate for changes to way it calculates municipal shares, the fees that the 18 municipalities pay to the MRC.

-The sale of several lots for amounts well over their assessed value in the small rural municipality caused a major increase in municipal property assessments.
-The city can adjust the mill rate, or the amount taxed per $100 of evaluation, meaning that a big jump in assessment wouldn’t necessarily mean a huge jump in property taxes.
-Homeowners also can challenge an assessment that they deem inaccurate.
+The sale of a number of lots for amounts well over their assessed value in the small rural municipality caused a major increase to municipal property assessments.
+The municipality has the ability to adjust the mill rate, or the amount taxed per $100 of evaluation, meaning that a big jump in assessment wouldn’t necessarily mean a huge jump in property taxes.
+Homeowners also have the ability to challenge an assessment that they deem inaccurate.

-However, their municipal shares in the MRC increased substantially, as did some residents’ school taxes.
-Alleyn-et-Cawood D.G.
-Isabelle Cardinal explained that their shares jumped from $114,000 to $289,147 in 2024, coming out of an annual budget of around $800,000.
+However, their municipal shares to the MRC increased substantially, as did some residents’ school taxes.
+Alleyn-et-Cawood DG Isabelle Cardinal explained that their shares jumped from $114,000 to $289,147 in 2024, coming out of an annual budget of around $800,000.

 While the MRC council declined to pass a resolution to eliminate comparative factor from the calculations, they did pass a notice of motion that they would be reviewing possible changes to the bylaw, which could be voted on down the road.
 Several municipal officials who spoke to CHIP 101.9 after the meeting said that they wanted to first understand the possible long-term impacts that such a change would have, and any other options that were available.